-HUD also has another program that is specific for teachers, principals, and other educators.
+The Federal Government also offers first time home buying programs for teachers at the state level.
+The United States Department of Housing and Urban Development, or HUD, has another program that is specific for teachers.
 The Good Neighbor Next Door Program is designed to revitalize neighborhoods in every state.
 The homes available in the Good Neighbor Next Door program can be purchased at 50% off their list price!
 The only catch is that it has to be a HUD-approved home, and the list is generally short.
 The GNND program is also only available in certain areas.

 Down Payment Resource

 Another place to find first time home buying programs for teachers is through Down Payment Resource.